erikng/blog.eriknicolasgomez.com/_posts/2017-12-18-Custom DEP Part 9 A practical example of InstallApplications Crypt DEPNotify and Munki.md

 ### DEPNotify

-In this example, we pass the required jsonurl , the `--depnotify` option, telling InstallApplications to open DEPNotify for the user and `<string>DEPNotifyArguments: -munki</string>` to create a basic munki log and for DEPNotify to tail it upon launch.
-We also pass a DEPNotify command to specify a custom image, in this case LaunchPad.icns.

-In order for this to properly work, you must pass a special `DEPNotifyPath: /path/to/DEPNotify` argument.
+Let's break down the flags above:
+- `--jsonurl` is a URL to your blueprint
+- `--depnotify` tells InstallApplications to open DEPNotify for the user
+- `DEPNotifyPath: /path/to/DEPNotify` required path to DEPNotify
+- `DEPNotifyArguments: -munki` to create a blank munki log which DEPNotify will tail it upon launch.
+- `DEPNotifyPath: /Applications/Utilities/DEPNotify.app` A custom image for DEPNotify to use, in this case LaunchPad.icns.

+As you can see from above, InstallApplications is very modular.

 By default, InstallApplications will automatically create a `determinate` number for DEPNotify to use, which allows the progress bar to automatically move as each DEP step is processed.
 If you need more advanced DEP status messages, my suggestion is to turn this off by adding `<string>DEPNotifySkipStatus</string>` to the LaunchDaemon, which will prevent InstallApplications from passing _any_ status messages to the DEPNotify log.